NTUTVisualScript/GeometrA/src/README.md

 ### 2017/07/27 16:30 ~ 17:29
     Finished 'runAll' function in Executor
     Next Step:
     1. complete all functions that needed for executor.

+### 2017/08/02 15:00 ~ 17:55
+    1. Complete run() function
+    2. Do refactor of status from boolean to 'Success', 'Failed', and 'Error' Next Step:
+    1. Complete all functions that needed for executor.